-Starting with the premise that housing is a basic human need and every human should have a safe place to live, Partnership for Zero is an extraordinary collaboration to dramatically reduce unsheltered homelessness in targeted areas of King County.
+Starting with the premise that housing is a basic human need, and every human should have a safe place to live, Partnership for Zero was an extraordinary collaboration to reduce unsheltered homelessness in Downtown Seattle and the Chinatown International District.

-The initial demonstration project has launched in Downtown Seattle and the Chinatown/International District, made possible through support from the Lived Experience Coalition, the City of Seattle, King County, and a public-private partnership with King County’s business and philanthropic communities.
+The initial pilot program launched in February 2022, with support from the Lived Experience Coalition, the City of Seattle, King County, and a public-private partnership with King County’s business and philanthropic communities.
 Outreach began in the fall of 2022.

-Partnership for Zero involves…
+Partnership for Zero involved:

 - Unifying and coordinating resources through a Housing Command Center to focus our efforts on unsheltered homelessness in a specific geographic area